bozicschucky/oparetor-api/readme.md

 - #### Node cache

-  - Node cache is easy to use and it is very fast i.e it provides a very simple api to use.
+  - Node cache is easy to use and it is very fast i.e it provides a very simple in memory db to cache values.
+  - it has less configurations as compare to other caching libraries
   - Node cache doesn't have any dependency.
   - Node cache does't require setup as compared to redis.

 - #### Prefered Testing Suite (Jest and SuperTest).
   - Jest is a test runner that runs your tests in a Node.js environment and it also implements BDD which makes the grouping and describing tests really easy.
   - SuperTest is a good choice for testing because it is very easy to use and supports other testing frameworks, it also provides a very simple api to interact with while writing tests.
-  - Super Test provides a test agent which can be used to test out the all the api methods for any provided endpoints.
+  - Super Test provides a test agent which can be used to test out the api methods for any provided endpoints.
   - Both provide very good developer documentation which is easy to understand.

 N.B.
-The app is built and tested on windows but should work fine with both mac os and linux
+The app is built and tested on windows but should work fine with both mac os and linux since the packages used are not platform specific.